 Gone are the days when newly married couples automatically merge bank accounts and designate a single breadwinner.
 That’s why it’s so important to talk with your partner about how you spend, save and allocate your money before you say “I do.”

 It’s no secret that sharing your money matters with others can be stressful.
-So, during this time of year when many are tying the knot, we gathered six tips for budgeting as newlyweds that can help you and your spouse get on the same page.
+So, as you make plans to tie the knot, we gathered six tips for budgeting as newlyweds that can help you and your spouse get on the same page.

 Open up about finances.
 Some couples determine that combining bank accounts help them achieve their goals faster.
 Others, however, may find that their different money management styles work best with separate accounts.
 Either way, open communication with each other about your spending and saving habits will be key to managing your finances together.